Selective decay by Casimir dissipation in fluids: Semidirect product examples

-\begin{remark}[Natural generalization]\rm Note that the Casimir dissipative LP equation \eqref{SDP_LP_dissip} is obtained from the Lie-Poisson equations on the semidirect product by modifying the momentum $ \mu \in \mathfrak{g} ^\ast $ only, while keeping the quantity $a\in V ^\ast $ unchanged.
-From the Lie algebraic point of view, however, the direct generalization of \eqref{Casimir_dissipation} to semidirect product Lie groups is
+\begin{remark}[Natural generalization]\rm Note that the Casimir dissipative LP equation \eqref{SDP_LP_dissip} was obtained from the Lie-Poisson equations on the semidirect product by modifying the momentum $ \mu \in \mathfrak{g} ^\ast $ only, while keeping the quantity $a\in V ^\ast $ unchanged.
+From the Lie algebraic point of view, however, the direct generalization of \eqref{Casimir_dissipation} to semidirect product Lie groups would be

 where the flat operator $ \flat : \mathfrak{g} \times V \rightarrow \mathfrak{g} ^\ast \times V ^\ast $ is associated to a positive symmetric bilinear map $ \gamma_{( \mu , a)} :(\mathfrak{g} \times V) \times ( \mathfrak{g} \times V) \rightarrow \mathbb{R}$.
-This results in a modification of both $ \mu $ and $ a$ as
+This results in a modification of \emph{both} $ \mu $ and $ a$ as

 Of course, as before, the modified semidirect-product Lie-Poisson system \eqref{Casimir_dissipation_SDP} introduces dissipation of the Casimir $C$ while keeping energy conserved.
-It recovers \eqref{SDP_LP_dissip} in the case when the bilinear form $ \gamma $ vanishes on $V$. \end{remark}
+This system recovers \eqref{SDP_LP_dissip} in the case when the bilinear form $ \gamma $ vanishes on $V$. \end{remark}

 \paragraph{Lagrange-d'Alembert variational principle for semidirect products.} As in \eqref{EP_Casimir}, equations \eqref{SDP_LP_dissip} for Casimir dissipation in the semidirect product case can be expressed from the Lagrangian $\ell: \mathfrak{g} \times V ^\ast \rightarrow \mathbb{R} $ associated to $h$ via the Legendre transformation